rvlietstra/FadeObstructingObjects/Assets/FadeObstructions/Readme.txt

 If you need any support you can contact me at: reyn.vlietstra@gmail.com

+Please have a look at the tutorial video at: https://www.youtube.com/watch?v=CmoL7ZAMFyI

 === Setup ===

+1. Make sure the objects that will fade have their shader's rendering mode set to 'Fade'
+2. Add the FadeObstructionsManager script to any GameObject and specify your camera on it
-1. Add the FadeObstructingObjects script to your player.
+3. Add the FadeToMe script to your player
-2. Set the Fade Shader to the supplied DiffuseZWrite shader.
-3. Set the Camera to the camera that will be viewing the player.

 === Options ===

+Final Alpha: The transparency level, 0 being completely transparent, 1 being competely opaque Fade out seconds: The number of seconds it takes for the objects to fade out Fade in seconds: The number of seconds it takes for the objects to fade back to full opacity
-Seconds: The number of seconds it takes for the fading effect to occur Ray radius: The ray radius is the radius of the ray used to find the obstructing objects Final Alpha: The transparency level, 0 being completely transparent, 1 being competely opaque Layer Mask: All objects on the selected layers will be faded if found to obstruct the player
+Radius: The ray radius is the radius of the ray used to find the obstructing objects Layer Mask: All objects on the selected layers will be faded if found to obstruct the player

 === Overriding defaults ===